Homepage of Giacomo Paesani

 First year PhD student in the Algorithms and Complexity research group (ACiD).

 - (2009-2013) Bachelor Degree, Laurea Triennale, in Mathematics at the University of Rome, La Sapienza, with thesis "Analogies between Zariski topology and a topology defined upon logical formulas" under the supervision of professor Claudio Bernardi.

 - (2013-2016) Master Degree, Laurea Magistrale, in Mathematics at the University of Rome, La Sapienza, with thesis "The relationship between the chromatic number of a graph and clique immersion" under the supervision of professor Paul Wollan.

 - (2017-2021) PhD at Durham University under the supervision of Daniel Paulusma and Matthew Johnson.
 This PhD is mainly founded by a Durham Doctoral Studentship.

 ResearchMy research interests include Structural, Algorithmic and Extremal Graph Theory, Combinatorics and Discrete Mathematics.
-In the past I have been working on graph relations like Minor and Immersion but now we are focusing on some algorithmic problems on Vertex Cover, Feedback Vertex Set and Odd Cycle Transversal and their Connected variants.
+In the past I have been working on graph relations like Minor and Immersion but now we are focusing on some algorithmic and structural problems on F-transversals in graphs, like Vertex Cover, Feedback Vertex Set and Odd Cycle Transversal, and their variants.